 EVER SINCE VIETNAM OVERTHREW THE genocidal Khmer Rouge regime in 1979, the resource-challenged Cambodians, including the Cham (Cambodian Muslims), have been struggling to rehabilitate and develop their county.

 During the Pol Pot regime, the community’s religious leadership was specifically targeted for extermination.
-Many of them, along with more than 500,000 Cham, were executed.
+Many of them, along with more than 500,000 Cham, was executed.
 The Cham now make up approximately less than 5 percent of the population.
-To avoid the sufferings of war, some fled to Malaysia, France and the U.S. – a journey that often led to living in horrendous refugee camps.
+To avoid the sufferings of war, some fled to Malaysia, France, and the U.S. – a journey that often led to living in horrendous refugee camps.

-Living as refugees from their war devastated country, the Cham faced the same difficulties as all other waves of refugees in their new host country: learning its language and customs, finding a job, enrolling their children in school, along with building a new life for themselves in an advanced and highly educated society.
+Living as refugees from their war-devastated country, the Cham faced the same difficulties as all other waves of refugees in their new host country: learning its language and customs, finding a job, enrolling their children in school, along building a new life for themselves in an advanced and highly educated society.

 In the U.S., even if their numbers are small, the Cham have founded a few communities, comprising refugees from Cambodia and Vietnam, in Santa Ana, Calif., Seattle and Olympia in Washington State, and some in Virginia.